Written by: Greg Ellifritz

 If you don’t have hemostatic gauze, pack the wound in the same way with roller gauze (Kerlix) or gauze pads.

-There are other techniques to learn, but these four steps will get you through most situations reasonably well.
 I urge you to seek additional training.
 My company provides regular classes in the Ohio area.
-I would also recommend the training classes taught by TDI, Lone Star Medics, Dark Angel Medical and Tactical Development Group.
+I would also recommend the training classes taught by TDI, Lone Star Medics, and Dark Angel Medical.
 Get some training!

 If you don’t want to purchase these items from the amazon links above, you can get most of them at the following locations: